redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 ![Placement Binding YAML](/assets/images/acm-placement-binding.png?style=centered&style=border "Placement Binding YAML")

 You can click ![Create](/assets/images/acm-create.png?style=small "Create") to create the `PlacementBinding` and it should begin to be enforced immediately.

+TODO:
+add trip to look at Governance to see policy applied go to clusters add new labels to adopt pre-applied policy go check out the clusters, notice the newly applied certs, sign in with user move on